jfasch/jfasch-home/trainings/material/soup/cmake/cxx-and-rants.rst

 * Strings can be compared numerically or lexically |longrightarrow| no errors, just bugs
 * Lists are strings that contain semicolon separated values
-* |longrightarrow| CMake commands to manipulate strigs and lists
+* |longrightarrow| CMake commands to manipulate strings and lists

 .. code-block:: console